 - PhD training and development - ESRC Doctoral Training Centre Conference

-- Training in Ketso as a research method
+- Training in Ketso for use in research

 You may also wish to look at these examples of using Ketso to engage the public with Universities.
 Several of our international development examples are also research projects.

-Ketso offers a tried-and-tested method that helps participants to express their ideas - even those who find it difficult to talk in front of groups.
+Ketso offers a tried-and-tested tool for data gathering, which helps participants to express their ideas - even those who find it difficult to talk in front of groups.
 The hands-on nature of the tool makes it ideal tool for managing focus groups and other consultations.
 Participants are able to go beyond just giving data, and are able to actively engage in finding patterns and prioritising ideas.

 Ketso has been used to gather data from groups that are traditionally seen as 'hard-to-reach', including young people and refugees and asylum seekers.
 The fact that data can be gathered rapidly also makes it ideal for data gathering with busy people, such as executives and policy makers, and Ketso has been used in research in major companies and government agencies as well as in community settings.